 The Western Lake Erie Basin (WLEB) is one of our nation’s most significant collections of inland rivers and streams.
-The WLEB covers over 7 million acres and it encompasses most of northwest Ohio, as well as portions of northeast Indiana, and southeast Michigan.
+The WLEB covers nearly 7 million acres and it encompasses most of northwest Ohio, as well as portions of northeast Indiana, and southeast Michigan.
 Specific to Indiana, it covers parts of Steuben, DeKalb, Allen, Noble, Adams and Wells Counties.
 Around 75 percent of the land is in agricultural production.
 Approximately 1.2 million people live in the Basin, distributed between three urban centers, Toledo, Ohio; Fort Wayne, IN; Lima, Ohio and numerous cities and towns.

 During the 1970s and 1980s, water quality in the Basin was impaired by algal blooms.
 At that time, particulate phosphorus that attached to soil particles was considered the culprit for the impaired conditions.
 With assistance from the Natural Resource Conservation Service, State Departments of Agriculture and Soil and Water Conservation Districts, as well as many other agencies, farmers began to implement no-till and conservation tillage into their farms and the phosphorus loads were greatly reduced.